 👥 Reducing time in meetings

-Jamie's team is currently implementing a new CRM at Cloud-y, and it's important that they stay on the same page.
+Austin's team is currently implementing a new HR solution at Cloud-y, and it's important that they stay on the same page.

-Before Slack, the team held a daily standup to touch base; however, Jamie often found these meetings to be a waste of time:
+Before Slack, the team held a daily standup to touch base; however, Austin often found these meetings to be a waste of time:

 - Most of the time was just spent listening to personal updates.

 As she sat through these meetings, she could hardly pay attention, knowing that support questions about the new system were piling up in her queue.

 - For daily standups, the team has a weekly Slackbot reminder that triggers every day at 9am.